-This graph style of modeling should be quite familiar to most, as it closely models the way we think of the world.
-This is reflected in our data driven visualizations, which provide an easy way to get an overview of how your data is connected.
+This graph style of modeling could be quite familiar, as it closely models the way we think of the world.
+This is reflected in our data-driven visualizations, which provide an easy way to get an overview of how your data is connected.

 Components and references in Ardoq, as visualized in the Relationships view.
 More specifically, the visualization shows which applications are used by a specific department, and how those applications realize both business capabilities and technical capabilities.

 What makes graph systems unique, is that their underlying implementation is designed to efficiently process connected data.
 A graph system can efficiently handle a model flexible enough to conform to your business rather than the other way around.
 In practice, this means that we are able to model the architecture as closely as possible to the business, which is important to be able to trust the validity of the data.

 The single most important step you can take to make the most out of your data is to get a good understanding of what your graph looks like.
 You will use that understanding to be able to formulate and ask questions on the data in your graph.
 Getting that understanding can be very difficult when the data grows more complex and when there are multiple people collaborating on the same documentation.

 To really understand how your graph is structured, it is often useful to look at a metamodel of the graph.
 The metamodel is a high-level representation of how the data in the graph is structured and it allows you to see which component types and reference types are interconnected.
 Ardoq enables you to get a fuller understanding of your graph data by creating a visual representation of the current metamodel of your graph.
 This is useful to align stakeholders, creating a shared understanding of the data and the purpose of the data.
 More importantly, it is a crucial aid in understanding how to ask and formulating the right questions so that you are leveraging your graph to the fullest potential, finding the right answers in your data.